 Heat Stroke or Heat Exhaustion?

-Sebring’s heat index value for Saturday, June 18th can be up to 108 degrees!
+Sebring’s heat index value for this time of year can be up to 108 degrees!

 When there is a combination of hot temperature combined with high humidity, dangerous health risks like heat exhaustion or heat stroke can occur.
 The difference?
 Here are the signs and symptoms: